mlund/SI-virtual-cell-model/README.md

 # Electronic Notebook: Virtual Cell Model for Osmotic Pressure Calculation of Charged Biomolecules

+This Electronic Notebook can be used to reproduce the simulations and analysis presented in the research paper [Virtual Cell Model for Osmotic Pressure Calculation of Charged Biomolecules](https://dx.doi.org/10.1063/5.0063717) published in _J.
+Chem.
+Phys._, 2021.

 The osmotic pressure of dilute poly-electrolyte solutions containing charged macro-ions as well as counter-ions can be computed directly from the particle distribution via the well-known _cell model_.
 Originally derived within the Poisson-Boltzmann mean-field approximation, the cell model describes a poly-electrolyte